behnaaz/constreofy/README.md

 ### A more sophisticated example
-The below is a non trivial Reo network.
+The below is a nontrivial Reo network.
  ![Image description](src/test/resources/readme/chapter7.png)

   which is mapped to the following automata using Constreofy tool